 Oudehaven

-While its name, Oudehaven (Old Harbor), may suggest it as the oldest harbor in Rotterdam, it is not.
+While its name, Oudehaven (Old Harbor), may suggest it as the oldest harbor in Rotterdam, but it is not.
 The Steigersgracht holds that title and is tucked away between Hoogstraat and Blaak Avenue.

 Construction on this port began in 1328.
 It was in the late 1320s when Rotterdam’s commercial activity started to flourish.